reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ## Component

-This template tag can be used to insert any number of ReactPy components onto your page.
+This template tag can be used to insert any number of **server-side** ReactPy components onto your page.

 Each component loaded via this template tag will receive a dedicated WebSocket connection to the server.